 Upon conclusion of the project need and cost review proceeding, the ALJ will prepare a proposed decision for consideration by the CPUC commissioners, including a finding and recommendation regarding CEQA compliance.
 The ALJ will base the proposed decision on information collected as part of the environmental review process and the project need and cost review proceeding.
 The ALJ’s proposed decision is subject to a public comment period.
 After the public comment period, the CPUC Commissioners vote on whether to certify the EIR and adopt the ALJ’s proposed decision.
 The outcome of the vote will determine whether a CPCN is granted to construct the proposed project, the CPCN is denied, or an alternative to the proposed project is approved.

 You may join the CPUC’s PSRP mailing list to receive project updates and notification of the dates, locations, and times for the public scoping meetings and public meetings on the Draft EIR.
 To be added to the CPUC’s PSRP mailing list, please click here.

-The CPUC is soliciting comments from all potential responsible and trustee agencies, all other public agencies with jurisdiction by law over the proposed project, and members of the public regarding the topics and alternatives that should be included in the EIR.
-The scoping period will begin on May 9, 2017, and end on June 12, 2017.
+The CPUC solicited comments from all potential responsible and trustee agencies, all other public agencies with jurisdiction by law over the proposed project, and members of the public regarding the topics and alternatives that should be included in the EIR.
+The scoping period began on May 9, 2017, and ended on June 12, 2017.

-Comments must be received, or postmarked if hardcopy, by June 12, 2017.
+Comments must have been received, or postmarked if hardcopy, by June 12, 2017.

 To request additional information, please contact us by email or phone, as follows: